yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/javascript-middleware/javascript-api.md

 Below is the list of functions currently provided by Tyk.

 *   `log(string)`: Calling `log("this message")` will cause Tyk to log the string to Tyk's default logger output in the form `JSVM Log: this message` as an INFO statement.
 This function is especially useful for debugging your scripts.
 It is recommended to put a `log()` call at the end of your middleware and event handler module definitions to indicate on load that they have been loaded successfully - see the example scripts supplied with Tyk for more details.
+*   `rawlog(string)`: Calling `rawlog("this message")` will cause Tyk to log the string to Tyk's default logger output without any additional formatting, like adding prefix or date.
+This function can be used if you want to have own log format, and parse it later with custom tooling.

 *   `TykMakeHttpRequest(JSON.stringify(requestObject))`: This method is used to make an HTTP request, requests are encoded as JSON for deserialisation in the min binary and translation to a system HTTP call.
 The request object has the following structure: